5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **Con**: Requires [**HeliPort**](https://github.com/diepeterpan/HeliPort/releases) app to connect to Wi-Fi hotspots, so it can't be used during macOS Setup/Recovery
 	- **Con**: Doesn't support Location Services

+- Pre-compiled WiFi kexts for other versions of macOS can be found in the [Additional Files](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/tree/main/Additional_Files/Slimmed_Kexts/Intel_AC-9650/itlwm) section!

 > [!NOTE]
 >
 > My config uses `AirportItlw.kext` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
 Currently, AirportItlwm kexts for macOS Sonoma is included.
 My `itlwm.kext` is a slimmed-down version only containing the firmware for the Intel AC-9560 (1,5 MB instead of 16,1 MB).
 If you want to use itlwm, disable AirportItlwm (all variants) and enable itlwm in the config.plist instead.
 Next, download the Helipad app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.